ZuhalA/ZuhalA/README.md

 # Zuhal Aziz

-Data Scientist | Machine Learning & NLP Enthusiast | Passionate About Cognition & Human Insight
+**Data Scientist | Machine Learning & NLP Enthusiast | Passionate About Cognition & Human Insight**

-I'm a recent Data Science graduate with a minor in Cognitive Science, focused on data-driven decision making and interpretable machine learning models.
+I'm a recent **Data Science** graduate with a **minor in Cognitive Science**, focused on data-driven decision making and interpretable machine learning models.
 I enjoy working with structured and unstructured data, and I’m especially interested in projects at the intersection of data, busness, human behavior, and intelligent systems.

 ---